Skip to content

 Organizing

 Projects grow quickly, and Atlas gives you several ways to structure your content.
-Folders provide traditional hierarchy, canvases let you arrange things spatially, and importing brings in external files and web pages.
+Folders provide traditional hierarchy and canvases let you arrange things spatially.

 • Using Folders